Glenbern Golden Retrievers

 Do you stand behind your puppies?
 After a puppy is placed in its new home I like to keep in touch with the owners and hear how the puppy is progressing, pictures are always welcome and enjoyed.
 If there is anything you need help with I am a phone call/email away.

 What happens if I can't keep my dog?
 If for some reason you aren't able to keep your puppy/dog I have what is called "First right of Refusal" in my contract.
 This means that you have to contact me first to let me know you can't keep it.
 I have the right to take the dog back before anyone else!
-If I can't take it back at that time I work with the you to find the dog a new home.
-I want to know where all my puppies end up!!
-If you are having issues please contact me immediately so we can hopefully work through them.
-More often than not breeders are contacted when people have exhausted every avenue and now want to or have to give up their puppy or dog.
-You have had time to plan for this.
-Breeders have lives also and it isn't always easy to take a dog back at a moments notice.
-Please give us a chance to accommodate you and your puppy/dog.
-We want the best for our puppies/dogs and it can take us some time to find the right placement.
+I want to insure that all the puppies I produce don't end up in shelters or rescues.

 Questions for you.